vangberg/ankivalenz/README.md

 ### Math

-If you are writing Markdown files, and use pandoc to convert them, the following syntaxes for math are supported:
+If you are writing Markdown files, and use pandoc to convert them, the following syntax for math is supported:

 ```markdown
 - Inline math: $1 + 2$